M-Hamza-Hassaan/AI-GAIA/README.md

 **Requests** is used to fetch real-time data from external services, such as route calculations and potentially external APIs.

-**Folium and Pandas** are employed to visualize data on maps and handle geographic information, like showing dangerous areas and routing.
+**Folium and Pandas** are employed to visualize the data on maps and handle geographic information, like showing dangerous areas and routing.

 **Groq** provides AI responses to users' emotional or situational inputs, simulating a conversational interaction with the user.